Benefits Of Mindfulness Therapy

 Having the right mindset

 As you are sensing the present moment during mindfulness therapy, your therapist may instruct you to notice thoughts or feelings you are experiencing.
 Instead of judging your thoughts and feelings, you will likely be instructed to simply be aware of them.
-They may also teach you decentering techniques that allow you to disengage from your thoughts and feelings while you practice be present.
+They may also teach you decentering techniques that allow you to disengage from your thoughts and feelings while you practice being present.

 Guided imagery